cbrnr/sleepecg/README.md

 ## Heartbeat detection
 ECG-based sleep staging heavily relies on heartrate variability.
 Therefore, a reliable and efficient heartbeat detector is essential.
 SleepECG provides a detector based on the approach described by [Pan & Tompkins (1985)](https://doi.org/10.1109/TBME.1985.325532).
-We outsourced performance-critical code to a C extension, which leads to substantially faster detections as compared to implementations in pure Python.
+We outsourced performance-critical code to a C extension, which makes the detector substantially faster than other implementations.
+However, we also provide Numba and pure Python backends (the Numba backend is almost as fast whereas the pure Python implementation is much slower).

 ### Usage
-The function `detect_heartbeats()` finds heartbeats in an unfiltered ECG signal `ecg` (a one-dimensional NumPy array) with sampling frequency `fs` (in Hz).
+The function [`detect_heartbeats()`](https://github.com/cbrnr/sleepecg/blob/main/sleepecg/heartbeat_detection.py#L40) finds heartbeats in an unfiltered ECG signal `ecg` with sampling frequency `fs` (in Hz).
 It returns the indices of all detected heartbeats.
-A complete example including visualization and performance evaluation is available in `examples/heartbeat_detection.py`.
+A complete example including visualization and performance evaluation is available in [`examples/heartbeat_detection.py`](https://raw.githubusercontent.com/cbrnr/sleepecg/main/examples/heartbeat_detection.py).
 ```python
 from sleepecg import detect_heartbeats